 Work typically occurs between 7 am and 6pm, Monday through Friday.
 Work may occur on weekends if weather delays occur during the week.
 Ideally, work progresses in the optimal or intended riding direction for the trail.

 Crews meet each morning for a brief tailgate meeting to walk the flag line and plan goals for the day.
 Challenges and unmet goals from the previous day are also discussed.

 Our trails fit seamlessly into the landscape.
 We use earth to carve flow trail features like berms, rollers and jumps.
 We carve bench trails into hillsides or raise the tread to avoid sticky spots.

-The Rock Solid team will work directly with you to find a hub set-up that meets your project’s specific needs.
-We’ve build everything from a simple intersection with proper signage to more advanced designs, complete with elevated platforms.
-Some of our more noteworthy examples include the Lake Leatherwood Start Hub, Millsap Start Mound, and the Choo Choo Hub.
+The Rock Solid team will work directly with you to find a hub set-up that meets your project’s specific trail layout needs.
+We’ve build everything from a simple intersection with proper signage to more advanced designs, complete with engineered rock retaining wall platforms.
+Some of our more noteworthy examples include the Lake Leatherwood Start Hub, Centennial Park Stonehenge, the G6 Castle, and Choo Choo Hub.

 Part of trail building life is being nomadic, which can have its pros and cons.
 We encourage our construction crew members to have a mobile housing setup so they have the ability to travel.
 Over the years we have learned what it takes to offer employees stability when it comes to life on the road, we employ positions like operations manager, HR manager, CPA and project manager to keep the show on the road.
 We also offer industry employee benefits to supplement the lives of our workers too!